Cécile Hernandez: Life and career

 On 4 February 2017 at Big White, she won another silver medal in snowboard cross, winning the banked slalom silver 3 days later.
 At the end of the 2016–17 season the following month, with 7 spots on the podium, including 5 victories, she won a third gros globe and both petits globes for snowboard cross and banked slalom.

 She joined the France Douanes team on 20 January 2017 with the aim of travelling to PyeongChang as a part of the French Paralympic team for the 2018 Winter games, where she won bronze in the snowboard cross and silver in the banked slalom.

 She won the silver medal in the women's dual banked slalom SB-LL1 event at the 2021 World Para Snow Sports Championships held in Lillehammer, Norway.
 She also won the gold medal in the women's snowboard cross SB-LL1 event.

 Hernandez is classified as a SB-LL1 snowboarder.
 Hernandez learned days before her competition at the 2022 Winter Paralympics that she was allowed to compete.
 This was previously not permitted as there are no SB-LL1 events for female snowboarders in the snowboarding programme.
 She won the gold medal in the women's snowboard cross SB-LL2 event.
 She also competed in the women's banked slalom SB-LL2 event.

 Personal life

-Hernandez-Cervellon is married, to Frédéric, with a daughter, Victoire-Eléonore.
+Hernandez is married, to Frédéric, with a daughter, Victoire-Eléonore.